ministryofjustice/et-full-system/README.md

 ```

 then just type in commands as normal - note the app is inside the '/app' folder in the docker machine.

+### Video Recording In Tests

+Video recording is enabled in the docker version of the test suite - it can also be used if not using docker, however, you
+will need to setup a vnc server which contains the 'desktop' that the test suite is talking to via selenium so is more involved.

+Video recording can be expensive in terms of time, so it can also be controller by you when running tests.

+By default, everything is recorded, but anything but failing tests are thrown away.

+To change this behaviour, set the RECORD_VIDEO environment variable before running the test to one of the following values

+* on_failure (default) - means record everything but throw away passing tests - useful for seeing what went wrong when developing
+* false - means don't record anything
+* true - means record everything
+* @tag1,@tag2,@anyothertag,~@butnotthisone - Uses cucumber tagging to work out whether to or not (these tags can be anything you want)

+#### Video Recording - How It Works

+Any docker images with the browser name ending in 'debug' from selenium includes a running VNC server so that you can watch the tests (see below for more details).
+So, in the 'Test Framework' dockerfile, the python command line tool called 'vnc2flv' is installed.

+In features/support/record_video.rb - this not only makes the decision before and after each scenario whether to record, throw away the
+recording etc... - but also, the filename of the recording, which directory it goes into etc..
+It then hands over to 'test_common/video_recorder.rb' to do the work.

+vnc2flv needs to be told which VNC server to record from.
+By default, this is assumed to to be the same server that selenium is running on (determined
+by the SELENIUM_URL environment variable).
+However, if you are running your own stuff outside of docker and want to use this, you can set the RECORD_VNC_FROM environment
+variable to a url that looks like "vnc://host:port"

 ## Re Building Docker Images